 - Integrate search results from your support center in the Player Menu.

 - Identify potentially helpful knowledgebase articles alongside other relevant Resources and Walk-Thrus.

 - Return videos with corresponding keywords from an external video hosting site.

 For example, here at WalkMe, we enabled SPI to show results from our knowledge base support.walkme.com.
 In the image above, there are two published WalkMe items about ShoutOuts: a Resource and a Walk-Thru.
 These both appear in the Player Menu when “shoutout” is searched.
 Because SPI is enabled, the Player Menu is also displaying results from support.walkme.com, providing a greater variety of information to the user on the subject of ShoutOuts.

 How It Works

 Search integration means that in the WalkMe widget users can search not only the deployed WalkMe items but also see results from the search engine of your choice.
-Once Search Provider Integration is enabled, when a user performs a search the Player will route the keyword to the specified search engine.
+Once Search Provider Integration is enabled, when a user performs a search, the Player Menu will route the keyword to the specified search engine.
 The search engine will reply back with the relevant content and the Player Menu will display those results.
-The keyword searches are tracked in WalkMe Analytics.
+The keyword searches will be tracked in Insights.

 Search Provider Options